cs4s/2018/steam/week-1/exercises.md

 ~~~
 {: .language-scratch}

-What will happen when the user answers the question (*What's the secret password?*) with: *12345*?
+What will happen when the user answers the question (*"What's the secret password?"*) with: *"12345"*?

 #### Conditionals: Exercise 1 Answer
+{: .collapse-answer-header}

-The message: *Access Denied!* will appear for 2 seconds.
+The message: *"Access Denied!"* will appear for 2 seconds.
-This is because the answer will be *12345*, which does not equal *1234* and consequently the instructions contained in the else block will be followed.
+This is because the answer will be *"12345"*, which does not equal *"1234"* and consequently the instructions contained in the else block will be followed.
-If the user had answered with: *1234*, then the message: *Access to Secret Documents: Granted* would have appeared.
+If the user had answered with: *"1234"*, then the message: *"Access to Secret Documents: Granted"* would have appeared.

 ### Exercise 2
+{: .exercise-header}

 A student creates a game and decides that only people aged 5 to 95 are allowed to play it.
 They create the following stack of blocks.